Psychoeducational Assessment in Vancouver, Burnaby and Coquitlam

 Don't wait until fall.
 And be aware, some of the materials you need to gather are difficult to obtain from the school during the summer months.
 Sometimes very simple educational interventions can make a big difference very quickly, sometimes that take a long time to have an affect.
 My best answer to that is, if you have concerns, don't wait.
 Schedule an appointment with your family doctor or a registered psychologist to start the process.
 The cost of an initial meeting is part of the overall cost of the assessment, and can help you understand what kinds of data, information and listening and observing you might want to do over the next few months, even if you are not going to move forward with the psychoeducational assessment immediately.

 A psychoeducational assessment costs $2,400.
 This is below the suggested rate of the British Columbia Psychological Association.
-Sometimes more complex situations call for more complex testing.
+Sometimes more complex situations call for more complex testing, such as a student who also needs an assessment for autism spectrum disorder.
 Addition time is billed at the normal hourly rate.
 The above rate includes our initial session to discuss your or your child's history, current symptoms and concerns, and the final meeting where the completed assessment is presented and explained.
 You will receive a written report to bring to your school.
+Parents often ask if this assessment covers issues of ADHD.
+Yes, ADHD is fully assessed and diagnosed during this process.

 What specialized training do you have to provide psychoeducational assessments?